ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Demonstrates effective listening and questioning skills.

 ## Collaboration
-* Actively builds relationship with team members.
+* Actively builds relationships with team members.
 * Actively participates in team meetings.
 * Shares the successes of the team and honors the contributions of others.
 * Works closely with stakeholders responsible for validating assigned tasks.